 Our confidence set can also be used to enhance a plot of the estimated groups by adding information about clustering uncertainty.
 We illustrate this in our empirical application.
-Providing a plot of the estimated groups is standard practice.
-This is true even in applications where the group structure is considered merely a nuisance parameter.
+Providing a plot of the estimated groups is standard practice.2 This is true even in applications where the group structure is considered merely a nuisance parameter.3

 An alternative to our frequentist approach is Bayesian inference.
-Fully parametric grouped-panel models are finite mixtures models that can be estimated by the EM algorithm (Dempster, Laird, and Rubin 1977).
-The E-step of the EM algorithm computes unit-wise posterior probabilities for group membership.
+Fully parametric grouped-panel models are finite mixtures models that can be estimated by the EM algorithm (Dempster, Laird, and Rubin (1977)).
+The E-step of the EM algorithm computes unitwise posterior probabilities for group membership.
 These are valid if the units in the panel are independently drawn from the assumed parametric distribution.
 Our frequentist approach is more general.
-We do not assume a parametric distribution of the error term and show that our approach is valid for error distributions in a broad nonparametric class.
-We also allow for cross-sectional dependence, non-random patterns of heteroscedasticity, and non-random group assignments.
-Another advantage of our procedure is that it allows for joint inference on the N-dimensional vector of all group memberships, whereas unit-wise posterior probabilities only address uncertainty about the group membership of a single unit.
+We do not assume a parametric distribution of the error term and show that our approach is valid for error distributions in a broad non-parametric class.
+We also allow for cross-sectional dependence, nonrandom patterns of heteroscedasticity, and nonrandom group assignments.
+Another advantage of our procedure is that it allows for joint inference on the N-dimensional vector of all group memberships, whereas unitwise posterior probabilities only address uncertainty about the group membership of a single unit.

 Quantifying the uncertainty about the true group structure is a high-dimensional inference problem.
-The N-dimensional vector of true group memberships is high-dimensional since its size grows as $N \to \infty$ .
-To construct a confidence set for this high-dimensional parameter, we invert a test of the many moment inequalities that characterize group memberships.
-Testing many moment inequalities is the problem considered in Chernozhukov, Chetverikov, and Kato (2019).
-Their test is based on a single test statistic, whereas ours combines many simultaneous group membership tests for individual units.
-The advantage of our approach is that it can be inverted without running a computationally infeasible exhaustive search over the space of all partitions.
+The N-dimensional vector of true group memberships is high-dimensional since its size grows as $N \rightarrow \infty$.
+To construct a confidence set for this high-dimensional parameter, we invert a test of the many moment inequalities that charac-